(In territories with significant traditional TRAMIL use)

 leaf, mashed, cataplasm2

-Use for headache and dermal fungal growths such as athlete's foot (mycosis between fingers or toes) is classified as REC, based on the significant traditional use (OMS/WHO)4 documented in the TRAMIL surveys.
+Use for headaches is classified as REC based on the significant traditional use documented in TRAMIL surveys and toxicity studies.

-Manihot esculentashould not be ingested by persons with thyroid disorders4.
+Manihot esculenta should not be consumed by people with thyroid disorders3.

-The cooked tuber of Manihot esculenta is widely used as a vegetable and a source of starch.
+The tuber of Manihot esculenta is a food of relatively widespread human consumption.

 1 WENIGER B, ROUZIER M, 1986